-Chris Feudtner is a pediatrician, clinical investigator, and ethicist at Children’s Hospital of Philadelphia and the University of Pennsylvania who focuses on improving the lives of children with complex chronic conditions and their families.
-Over the years, he has conducted a wide variety of research projects and been involved in developing clinical programs while also taking care of complex pediatric patients, including providing palliative care, as well as providing clinical ethics consultations.
-He lives outside of Philadelphia with his wife (a family physician) and three children.
+Chris Feudtner, MD, PhD, MPH, is a pediatrician, clinical investigator, and ethicist at Children’s Hospital of Philadelphia and the University of Pennsylvania who focuses on improving the lives of children with complex chronic conditions and their families.
+Over the years, he has conducted a wide variety of research projects and been involved in developing clinical programs while also taking care of complex pediatric patients, including providing palliative care as well as providing clinical ethics consultations.
+He lives outside Philadelphia with his wife (a family physician) and three children.

 MD - University of Pennsylvania, Philadelphia, PA